the-turing-way/the-turing-way/chapters/open_science.md

 When organisations register a DOI for a resource, they should not introduce semantic elements into the suffix, especially not metadata that might change over time (e.g. publisher, archive, owner).
 Assign identifiers to static datasets only when no further changes or corrections are expected (i.e. after quality control checks are complete).
 As DOIs are used to cite data as evidence, the resource to which a DOI points should also remain unchanged, with any new version receiving a new DOI.

 Whichever identifier scheme you pick make sure it allows the identifier to be resolved to a URL.
 This URL should belong to a landing page that contains descriptive information about the dataset, as well as links or instructions for accessing it.
-You should also ensure that datasets are made citable and identifiable at an appropriate level of granularity, i.e it would be no use citing CERN's entire data repository as someone attempting to reproduce your work would not be able to find the data used in a specific piece of work without considerable difficulty.
+You should also ensure that datasets are made citable and identifiable at an appropriate level of granularity, i.e. it would be no use citing CERN's entire data repository as someone attempting to reproduce your work would not be able to find the data used in a specific piece of work without considerable difficulty.
 Where possible it should be possible to cite the data used, and only the data used.

 ### Barriers to data sharing